lewi0332/Data-Pipeline-Capstone-Project/README.md

 **Endpoint**

-Only 6 months worth of data will need to live in the more expensive transactional data store, Elasticsearch.
+Only 6 months worth of data will need to be stored in the more expensive transactional data store, Elasticsearch.
 Therefore, this model will transform current data and where possible use only this time window from the data lake.
 This will reduce costs for the company and speed queries on the smaller database.

 ### **AWS Lambda** -

 The data lake will quickly grow to a volume which requires a lot of hardware to perform a traditional ETL.
-Given that we only need 6 months of data to transform, rather than extract all data in our data lake only to filter out the last 6 months, this model will use Lambda Functions to process only the newest data to the transactional data store.
+Given that we only need 6 months of data to transform and that data must be updated daily, rather than extract all data in our data lake only to filter out the last 6 months, this model will use Lambda Functions to process only the newest data to the transactional data model.

-[Trying to extract only newest data from AWS s3 to use any other tool proved to be a non-trival challenge.]

 AWS Lambda functions run on serverless architechture and can be run asyncronously at a large volume.
 Each data transformation runs in ~2 seconds and the company has access to 1,000 Lambda functions concurrently.
 While not the cheapest option, this could allow for nearly 40 million new posts to be ingested in a day, far more than the company will see in near future.